gruntwork-io/docs/content/guides/deploying-a-gitlab-cluster-on-gke/index.md

   description = "The region for the network.
 If the cluster is regional, this must be the same region.
 Otherwise, it should be the region of the zone."
 }

+# Note, after a db instance name is used, it cannot be reused for up to one week.
+variable "db_name_prefix" {
+  description = "The name prefix for the database instance.
+Will be appended with a random string.
+Use lowercase letters, numbers, and hyphens.
+Start with a letter."
+}

 variable "db_master_user_name" {
   description = "The username part for the default user credentials, i.e. 'master_user_name'@'master_user_host' IDENTIFIED BY 'master_user_password'.
 This should typically be set as the environment variable TF_VAR_master_user_name so you don't check it into source control."
 }